vapor/docs/2.0/docs/getting-started/hello-world.md

 └── license
 ```

-For our Hello, World project, we will be focusing on the `main.swift` file.
+For our Hello, World project, we will be focusing on the `Routes.swift` file.

 ```
 Hello